CURRICULUM VITAE

 evaluator on tenure and promotion cases, and Ph.D. dissertations.
 Consultant

-for Charles A. Dana Center academic youth development program.
-Royal Society mentoring programme.
-Air
+for Charles A. Dana Center academic youth development

-Force AMBR project expert panel member
+programme.
+Air Force AMBR project expert

-(2002-2004), program committee member for FLAIRS 2002 Special Track “Categorization and Concept
+panel member (2002-2004), program committee member for FLAIRS 2002

-Representation: Models and Implications”; Program evaluation for Oxford’s new Social Data Science programme; Program
+and Concept Representation: Models and Implications”; Program evaluation for Oxford’s new Social Data Science programme; Program

 evaluation for Kingston’s new Decision Sciences MSc programme; Consultant on

-Scientific Content of BBC Horizon episode (2015); Programme evaluation for Oxford
+Scientific Content of BBC Horizon episode (2015); Programme evaluation for

-new Psychology and Data Science MSc (2016); Consultant for Ofgem, dunnhumby,
+Warwick new Psychology and Data Science MSc (2016); Consultant for Ofgem, dunnhumby, the Take Five (https://takefive-stopfraud.org.uk/)

-public service; REF consultant
+public service; REF

-in Design Fixation (2020-2024).
+Differences in Design Fixation (2020-2024).

 UNIVERSITY SERVICE